 Since the rules are required by statute, private market-based systems cannot serve as an alternative.
-The licensing and regulation of podiatrists are state functions, and states regulate podiatrists by statute, regulation, or both.
+The licensing and regulation of veterinary technicians are state functions, and states regulate veterinary technicians by statute, regulation, or both.
 Private market-based systems are not used for licensing and regulation.